 Ponsonby – Ponsonby is within walking distance of the city centre or you can always catch the bus but however you get here, it is worth the trip.
 With great places to eat and some lovely little corner cafes, Ponsonby really comes alive at night and is a great place to head for food and a few drinks.

 Sky Tower – a trip to Auckland is not complete without a trip up the iconic Sky Tower.
 The 328m tower is the largest free standing structure in the Southern Hemisphere and includes three observation decks and a revolving restaurant at the top.
 For the brave and the crazy, you can also give the 192m controlled ‘sky jump’ a try.

 We have only scratched the surface of things to do in and around Auckland but hopefully this gives you plenty of ideas for how to spend a few days in the City of Sails.

 New Zealand Road trip itineraries from Auckland

 If you’re starting or ending your New Zealand road trip in Auckland, make sure you check out our itineraries which will take you all around New Zealand whether you are here for a few days or a month:

-We have three car rental branches in Auckland so you have plenty of options when it comes to renting a car in the City of Sails.
-Check out our Auckland City, Auckland Airport and Penrose branch pages for special deals.
+We have two car rental branches in Auckland so you have plenty of options when it comes to renting a car in the City of Sails.
+Check out our Auckland City and Auckland Airport branch pages for special deals.